When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 When it comes to cat litter substitutes, the most natural one would be garden soil.
 Think about it for a moment.

-Outdoor cats do their business in gardens all the time and indoor cats often use potted plants as a bathroom when their litter pan is dirty.
+Outdoor cats do their business in gardens all the time, and indoor cats often use potted plants as a bathroom when their litter pan is dirty.

 Soil has one big advantage for us over traditional litter.
 Most cats like its texture and smell, so they won’t look for another bathroom spot.
-And you can purchase garden soil in the nearest garden shop.
+And you can purchase garden soil at the nearest garden shop.

 However, using soil is messy.
 Cats can fling it all over the house and leave muddy prints all over the furniture.
 So, you’ll need litter mats to control the tracking.